msk-mind/datasheets-for-datasets/pathology-data-mining/ocra/ocra_master_table.md

 ```
 SELECT count(SAMPLE_ID_IMPACT) as ct, image_id
 FROM OCRA."OCRA_Master_Table_2024-07-05"
-WHERE CANCER_TYPE = 'Breast Cancer' AND image_id IS NOT NULL
+WHERE image_id IS NOT NULL
 GROUP BY image_id ORDER BY ct DESC
 ```